It’s worth noting that not all watches are in the same class, and when it comes to luxury watches, Rolex Submariner is in a class by itself.

 Gold, oil, property, stocks, bonds – they are all investments, but what about a luxury watch like the Rolex Submariner?

 Rolex is among the most recognized brands in the world, ranked 78 on Forbes’ list of most valuable brands worldwide for 2019.
 Rolex Submariner was introduced to the market in 1953 as standard equipment for professional and military divers.
-Today it enjoys a robust reputation for style, status, and value.
+Today it enjoys a robust reputation for style, status, and value (as long as you don’t buy a fake Rolex).
 In fact, between 1994 and 2016, the value of Rolex Submariner has more than tripled.

 Pop culture has played a role in the steady increase in value the Rolex brand and the Submariner model, in particular, have enjoyed over the years.
 When the Rolex Submariner was strapped to Sean Connery’s wrist in the Bond film Dr. No, an icon was born.
 It was the beginning of Rolex as a status symbol and Submariner as the model that everyone wanted.